-"These extraordinary pieces, acquired by a family friend and admirer of Flato, demonstrate his creative, witty and inventive sense of design," said Susan Abeles, Bonhams US Head of Jewelry.
-"We're seeing a renewed interest in bold, unique eighteen karat gold jewelry dating from the 1970s and 1980s."
+"These extraordinary pieces, acquired by a family friend and admirer of Flato, demonstrate his creative, witty and inventive sense of design," said Susan Abeles, Bonhams US Head of Jewellery.
+"We're seeing a renewed interest in bold, unique eighteen karat gold jewellery dating from the 1970s and 1980s."

-"Women today want jewelry that speaks to their individuality - whether amorphic or architectural, humorous or spiritual.
-It is fine jewelry that is meant to be worn," explained Virginia Salem, Director of the Jewelry Department at Bonhams in New York.
+"Women today want jewellery that speaks to their individuality - whether amorphic or architectural, humorous or spiritual.
+It is fine jewellery that is meant to be worn," explained Virginia Salem, Director of the Jewellery Department at Bonhams in New York.

-Bonhams Fine Jewelry auction will take place April 15 in New York, immediately following a Prominent Private Collection of Fine Jewelry.
+Bonhams Fine Jewellery auction will take place April 15 in New York, immediately following a Prominent Private Collection of Fine Jewellery.
 The sale will preview April 5-7 at Bonhams Los Angeles, and April 11-15 at Bonhams New York.

-A fully illustrated catalog is available online at www.bonhams.com/auctions/20941/
+A fully illustrated catalogue is available online at www.bonhams.com/auctions/20941/

 NOTES FOR EDITORS